oxipay/oxipay-woocommerce/readme.txt

 Shop now and pay over time

 Oxipay is a smarter way to pay.
-Shop online or instore, and pay for your purchase by four, easy interest free instalments.
+Shop online or in-store, and pay for your purchase by four, easy interest free instalments.

 == Description ==
 Oxipay is a flexible payment solution backed by FlexiGroup, an ASX 200 financial services company with over 14,000 partners, 20,000 distribution points, and $2 billion in assets.

 Oxipay is simply the easier way to pay.
-You can shop online or instore at any Oxipay retail partner and we’ll spread the cost of your purchase over 4 payments.
+You can shop online or in-store at any Oxipay retail partner and we’ll spread the cost of your purchase over 4 payments.
 It’s just that little bit extra breathing space to make buying easier.

 https://oxipay.com.au